Tile Flavor: Matching Game codes (Update) - 06/2026

 Active Tile Flavor: Matching Game Codes (May 2026)

-The following codes are currently circulating across community channels and recent update notes.
-Availability can shift quickly during live-service rotations.
+The codes below are currently circulating across community channels and recent update notes.
+Availability shifts quickly during live-service rotations, so don’t sit on these.

 Code Rewards Status Notes